 '''

+ngcp-prepare-upgrade mr11.0.1

-ngcp-upgrade --target mr10.5.6
+ngcp-upgrade

 '''

-There is "stop" step in upgrade scenario, ngcp-upgrade stops there.
-At this time the new system in fallback partition is ready.
+There is "stop" step in upgrade scenario, upgrader stops there.
+At this time the new system in fallback partition is ready so you can reboot the server to boot from mr11.0.1 system.